 Pricing: Free option available

-Monday.com really shines when it comes to managing your company’s marketing, IT, and sales departments.
-The program’s project management tool is great for general applications but, again, you’ll want something better if you’re looking to manage a construction project.
+Monday.com shines when managing your company’s marketing, IT, and sales departments.
+The program’s project management tool is great for general applications, but again, you’ll want something better if you’re looking to manage a construction project.

 Monday.com is cheap enough that you should have no problem combining it with a program like Bridgit Bench.
 Features like automation (which is Zapier-like but much more intuitive) mean Monday.com will never seem redundant when used alongside a more focused management suite.